moondance-labs/tanssi-docs/learn/framework/architecture.md

 As previously described, the two main components of a Substrate node (the core client and the runtime) have a clear separation of concerns.
 Beyond the functional responsibilities, at a lower level, their binary representation and execution environments are different: while the node is compiled to be installed and run in a specific platform (be it Linux x64 or any other), the ContainerChain runtime is compiled to a Wasm format that is platform-agostic and runs in an isolated execution environment.

- Bearing in mind the separated execution environments, all the communication between the node client and the runtime occurs through a limited and well-defined interface allowing the necessary operations such as:
+ Bearing in mind the separated execution environments, all the communication between the node client and the runtime occurs through a limited and well-defined interface, allowing the necessary operations such as:

 - **Executing Transactions** - when a user submits a transaction to the client node, the node passes this transaction to the runtime through the defined API for its execution

-- **State Queries** - the client node can query the current state of the blockchain to retrieve information such as account balances, and any other domain-specific data
+- **State Queries** - the client node can query the current state of the blockchain to retrieve information such as account balances and any other domain-specific data

-- **Consensus and Finality** - the client node coordinates consensus and finalization of the blocks, but it is the runtime responsibility to determine the validity of new blocks, validate transactions, and ensure that the consensus rules are followed
+- **Consensus and Finality** - the client node coordinates consensus and finalization of the blocks, but it is the runtime's responsibility to determine the validity of new blocks, validate transactions, and ensure that the consensus rules are followed

-- **Event Notifications** - the runtime emits events while executing transactions that the client node can use to keep the external users updated about specific actions or changes in the state
+- **Event Notifications** - the runtime emits events while executing transactions that the client node can use to keep external users updated about specific actions or changes in the state